thenamangoyal/data-structures/assignment3/Readme.txt

 You can search single string with optioanl characters specified by ?.
 Provide data in T2.txt *Example You can type in something like ?orcius and have the program match this patternto the Porcius

-We offer you two methods for the same.
-Eitehr using linear probing or separate chaining.
+We offer you 3 options for the same.
+Eitehr using linear probing or separate chaining or optimisied linear probing.

 There are four hash codes:
 1. Integer Casting (Code 0)